What are HOAs for?

 Unfortunately, the board members of an HOA can sometimes engage in illegal or abusive behavior toward neighborhood residents.
 And although the Colorado Common Interest Community Act (CCIOA) governs how most HOAs are created and operated, it also gives HOAs powers that the board members, the neighborhood management companies and the HOAs’ attorneys sometimes abuse.
 But that doesn’t mean you don’t have recourse if you feel that the HOA has it out for you.
 At Robinson & Henry, we can help you face your unlawful HOA and win.
-Call us at (303) 688-0944 for a free consultation.
+Call us at (303) 688-0944 for a consultation.

 Fighting an HOA

 Depending on the situation, we have a variety of strategies to use against an abusive HOA.

 Remove one board member or the entire board